azimuth-cloud/zenith/docs/client.md

 ##### OpenID Connect

-The Zenith server supports using OpenID Connect (OIDC) to provide authentication for proxied services.
+The Zenith server supports using OpenID Connect (OIDC) to provide authentication and authorisation for proxied services.
 This can be imposed on the server side using a discovery mechanism (see [Deploying and configuring a Zenith server](./server.md)), but clients are able to override the OIDC parameters in order to use a specific OIDC issuer.